 Please, try again in a couple of minutes

-Infection with severe acute respiratory syndrome coronavirus 2, or SARS-CoV-2, causes coronavirus disease 2019 (COVID-19).
+Infection with severe acute respiratory syndrome coronavirus 2, also called SARS-CoV-2, causes coronavirus disease 2019 (COVID-19).

 The virus that causes COVID-19 spreads easily among people.
-Data has shown that the COVID-19 virus spreads mainly from person to person among those in close contact (within about 6 feet, or 2 meters).
+Data has shown that the COVID-19 virus spreads mainly from person to person among those in close contact.
 The virus spreads by respiratory droplets released when someone with the virus coughs, sneezes, breathes, sings or talks.
 These droplets can be inhaled or land in the mouth, nose or eyes of a person nearby.

 Sometimes the COVID-19 virus can spread when a person is exposed to very small droplets or aerosols that stay in the air for several minutes or hours — called airborne transmission.

-It's possible to get COVID-19 twice or more, but this is uncommon.
+It's possible to get COVID-19 more than once.